(CNN)Here is a look at the life of tennis champion and activist Billie Jean King.

 Education: Attended Los Angeles State College (now California State University, Los Angeles), 1961-1964.

-She has won 39 Grand Slam championships overall in singles, doubles, and mixed doubles, and 12 Grand Slam singles titles.
+She has won 39 Grand Slam championships overall in singles, doubles, and mixed doubles, including 12 Grand Slam singles titles.

 She is the founder and first president of the Women's Tennis Association (WTA).